Teaching Artists & Staff

 Liz Carney, Executive Director

 A visual artist born and raised in Dorchester, Liz has twenty five years experience working as a classroom art teacher and community arts educator.
 Former Arts Programming Director for Dorchester Boys and Girls Clubs, Liz has also worked with communities in the South Bronx, South Boston and most recently Cape Cod to build collaborations through the Arts.
-As a working visual artist, she has exhibited her paintings in numerous solo and group exhibitions, has been featured in publications, has received numerous grants, awards and commissions for her work.
+As a working artist, she has exhibited her paintings in numerous solo and group exhibitions, has been featured in publications, has received grants, awards and commissions for her work.
 She has served on several boards such as the Boston Cultural Council, the Boston Redevelopment Authority's Artist Review Board and currently serves on the Collections Committee of the Provincetown Art Museum.
-She also owns and operates an art gallery in Provincetown MA and has a degree in Fine Art from Smith College.
+She also owns and operates an art gallery in Provincetown MA.
+She has a degree in Fine Art from Smith College.

-Cheryl Robinson, Programming Director
+Cheryl Robinson, TEACHER